Hermes (Greek stamp): The printings on the so-called "inferior quality papers" (1871 & 1872)

 From the beginning of the 1870s years, the supply of the papers from France has been stopped due to the Franco-Prussian war.
 The Greek mint started to use papers from unknown provenance of relative good quality but with half-transparent and regular "clouds" visible by transparency on the light.

 The usage of the "blanchet" was substituted to the hard printing method of the previous issue and will continue to be used for all the following issues up to the end of the printings, in 1882.

 The shadow lines of the cheek and the nape of the neck of the Hermes head are long and uniform but thicker than on the previous issues.

 The "control numbers" of this issue are clear, well printed and darker than the previous issues, but they are also heavier due to the usage of the same printing plate since ten years.

 The most famous stamp of the "large Hermes head" collection is a variety of this issue: this is the 40 lepta of the same shade as the "control numbers" of the typical stamp of this same value.
-A single sheet has been printed and only 13 individual stamps have survived, as far as we know today (Yvert n° 22Ba, Karamitsos n° 36a).
+A single sheet has been printed and used from Pireas post office.
+Only 13 items have survived, as far as we know today (Yvert n° 22Ba, Hellas n° 36a).
 These include 11 single stamps, one stamp on a fragment with an arrival postmark "Constantinople - Turkey" and one on an entire letter to Larnaca, Cyprus.
 All are cancelled with either a Type I dotted stamp "2" or a type II postmark "Piraeus", on 12, 13 and 14 July 1871.
-They were nicknamed "Solferino" in reference to the famous bloody Battle of Solferino of 1859, between the French-Sardinian coalition and the Austrian army in Northern Italy.
+Due to their bloody-red colour, they were nicknamed "Solferino" in reference to the famous bloody Battle of Solferino of 1859, between the French-Sardinian coalition and the Austrian army in Northern Italy.

 The printings on meshed papers (1871 to 1876)

 Starting the end of 1871, the papers used are of less and less good quality.
 They are very thin, almost transparent and "fragile" (the front drawing is visible from the back) and in the light by transparency, they are showing a mesh/tram of regular holes.

 The "control numbers" are again even thicker...

 Here again, many errors are found.

 As these papers were absorbing the ink more than the previous ones, many shades variations are existing, and some of them are quite surprising and are more numerous than on the previous issues.

+Letter from Patras (9) on August 12th, 1876 to Vonitsa (57).

+The franking of 60 Lepta is corresponding to the 3rd level of weight of the domestic rate for a letter from 30 to 45 grams.